 In 1979 I had a small landscape design office down the highway at Park Ridge Shopping Centre and I had a part time fellow designer called David who told me about the old stone building in George St. in the City which was being pulled down.
 Did I want some of the stone?
 I went and ordered two truckloads for $150.00 ….. just enough to pay for cartage on the stone.
 The stone was really free as I found out later on the rest of the stone was dumped as fill in a school.
 Today such stone would highly prized and would worth a lot of money.

 The Living Room was a great place to sit with the family (we have two children who have left home a few years ago).
 Normally in Brisbane we live in a subtropical climate.
-In June 2016, we have just come into the winter period.
-It gets cold so we have a wood burning furnace and plenty of firewood because we live on acreage with lots of eucalypt trees.
+When it gets cold we have a wood burning furnace and plenty of firewood because we live on acreage with lots of eucalypt trees.
 I am very aware that seasons are very different overseas as we do a lot of travelling.

 When the stone wall in the kitchen had been built, the next thing was building the kitchen benches.
 I wanted to build them as big sawn timber slabs fitted together with the outside edge of the tree on view.
 I went up to local sawmill to order the right length of slabs including an outer breakfast bench …. see the first photo above.
 The sawmill only had a big Brush Box butt which they cut into big slabs 100 mm thick and delivered to our site.